heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 ```

 Et Voila.
-I'll slow the shop down a bit to start dipping into the atmosphere.
+I'll slow the ship down a bit to start dipping into the atmosphere.
 Then I run the sim to see where I am going to land.
 I'm aiming for the equator, this planet is pretty cold so that will be my best chance for somewhere warm.

-I've got some downtime so I'll need to make sure the craft can survive the landing, and of course, I'll need to write an autopilot to land it.
+Only one thing remains, landing the craft.
+I'll need to write an autopilot to do it for me.

+-/EOT/ - MC